 Here are 9 ideas to up your flip chart game:

-1. Flip Chart Markers Matter
+1. Choose the Best Flip Chart Markers

 Readers of this blog know I’m partial to Mr. Sketch markers.
 They have fun smells, they write smoothly, they don’t bleed through the paper and they’re the longest lasting markers I’ve ever used.
 Regular Sharpies are too thin (and they do bleed through the paper).
 Perhaps the worst choice of markers are dry erase markers – they’re not meant for paper.
 It still baffles me why I see them so often used on a flip chart.
 They fade quickly on paper and they’re kind of stinky.

-2. For Better Flip Charts, Prepare in Advance
+2. Prepare Flip Charts in Advance

 Sometimes you just want to create a flip chart in the moment to illustrate a point, but if you can create your flip chart in advance, they just look more attractive.
 Having some extra time to draw neatly on the paper may sound like a little thing, but the audience can tell when you’ve gone the extra mile to show them you respect their time and care about their experience.